alan-turing-institute/mogp-emulator/docs/methods/disc/DiscSensitivityAndOutputUncertainty.rst

 is said to be very sensitive to :math:`x_j`.
 Therefore, SA explores the relative sensitivities of the inputs, both individually and in groups.

-Output uncertainty is primarily summarised by the variance :math::ref:`\strut V`.
-As defined in `DiscVarianceBasedSA<DiscVarianceBasedSA>`, the proportion of this overall variance that can be attributed to a group of inputs :math:`x_J` is given by the sensitivity index :math:`S_J` or by the total sensitivity index :math:`T_J`.
+Output uncertainty is primarily summarised by the variance :math:`V`.
+As defined in :ref:`DiscVarianceBasedSA<DiscVarianceBasedSA>`, the proportion of this overall variance that can be attributed to a group of inputs :math:`x_J` is given by the sensitivity index :math:`S_J` or by the total sensitivity index :math:`T_J`.